aoarutyunyan/gobble/README.md

 ## Recommendation Engine
 To recommend chefs to users, we will use a simple user-based collaborative filtering algorithm.

-Given ratings in the form of `userId, chefId, rating` from Kafka stream,
+Given a stream of ratings in the form of `userId, chefId, rating`, output `userId: [recommendedChefIds]` for each user.

 The process at a high level is:
 * compute sorted pairwise cosine similarity matrix between users